-IT self-service portals have long been touted as the saviors of IT service management (ITSM), offering IT departments the ability to save costs and deliver faster issue remediation and service provision while also providing a better end-user experience.
+The IT self-service portal has long been touted as the savior of IT service management (ITSM), offering IT departments the ability to save costs and deliver faster issue remediation and service provision while also providing a better end-user experience.
 But did this actually happen?
 The last industry stat on self-service success I saw is old now – but it’s so insightful that I’ve still included it below.
-So, to help, in addition to recently creating a paper on the future of IT self-service there’s also a quick IT self-service survey in-flight to see where we currently stand with self-service in 2021.Can you help @ITSM_tools to better understand where we stand with self-service in 2021 by taking part in its quick survey? #selfservice #ITSM Click To Tweet
+So, to help, in addition to recently creating a paper on the future of IT self-service there’s also a quick IT self-service survey in-flight to see where we currently stand with the IT self-service portal in 2021.Can you help @ITSM_tools to better understand where we stand with self-service in 2021 by taking part in its quick survey? #selfservice #ITSM Click To Tweet

 Please help us all understand how well the industry is now doing with IT self-service – it should take just a few minutes.
 Not only will it potentially help others to see that they’re not alone in struggling with self-service, but it also gives us insight into the level of preparedness of organizations for sharing these self-service capabilities with other parts of the organization via enterprise service management or digital transformation strategies.

 If you’re feeling down on your self-service portal, then please keep reading too.
 The abridged extract, from the aforementioned self-service portal paper, below might be helpful going forward.

 So many IT self-service portals failed to deliver the anticipated benefits